wp-plugins/backwpup/readme.txt

 = 2.1.6 =
 * fixed Dropbox with no path problem
-* fixed Dropbox path with whitespace
+* fixed Dropbox path with witespace
 * Updated AWS lib to 1.4.5
 * 2. fix for security vulnerability